umbraco/UmbracoDocs/10/umbraco-forms/developer/configuration/README.md

 ## TrackRenderedFormsStorageMethod

-Forms keeps track of the forms rendered on a page in order that the associated scripts can be placed in a different location within the HTML page.
+Forms tracks the forms rendered on a page in order that the associated scripts can be placed in a different location within the HTML.
 Usually this is used to [render the scripts](../rendering-scripts.md)) at the bottom of the page.

 By default, `TempData` is used as the storage mechanism for this tracking.

-This can cause some issues when applying a CDN to your website, and as such an alternative is available using `HttpContext.Items`.
+This can cause some issues when applying a Content Delivery Network (CDN) to your website, and as such an alternative is available using `HttpContext.Items`.

 To switch to this storage mechanism change the value of this setting from the default of `TempData` to `HttpContextItems`.